kishoredb/kishoredb-research/docs/human-centered-ai.md

 # 🌟 Conclusion

-This human-centered research program reflects my long-standing belief that technology should support human clarity, confidence, and dignity—especially in environments where decisions matter deeply.
+This human-centered research program reflects my long-standing belief that technology should support human clarity, confidence, and dignity.
+Especially in environments where decisions matter deeply.

 My goal is to continue developing methods, explanations, and systems that bridge human reasoning with trustworthy AI, contributing meaningfully to